Southampton City Centre: Marlands

 The Marlands Shopping Centre was opened on 5 September 1991.
 At the time, it was the largest shopping centre in Southampton and the first significant shopping centre in the city (East Street Shopping Centre being well out of the way of the main shopping district hence never being very successful and the Bargate Centre being much smaller), however it is now dwarfed by Westquay, which opened in 2000.

 The Marlands Shopping Centre was constructed to a PostModern design, which was described at the time of opening by one critic as looking like "something made of Lego".
 The centre was built on the site of Southampton's bus station (the city is now without such a facility), a popular rose garden and some terraced housing.
-Some of the facades of the houses were retained and form an interesting part of the centre's atrium.
+Some of the facades of the houses were reconstructed in the centre's atrium.

-The centre is laid out across two levels, with escalators connecting them at the North West entrance and escalators and glass lifts connecting them in the atrium, at the South of the centre.
-Unlike most of its contemporaries, the Marlands Shopping Centre does not contain a car park of any kind – the designated car park for the centre is accessed by going through Southampton's unusual ASDA supermarket which is on a slope – you go in on the ground floor and come out on the tenth floor – and across a bridge.
+The centre is laid out across two levels, with escalators connecting them at the northwest entrance and escalators and glass lifts connecting them in the atrium, at the south of the centre.
+Unlike most of its contemporaries, the Marlands Shopping Centre does not contain a car park of any kind – the designated car park for the centre is accessed by going through Southampton's unusual ASDA supermarket which is on a slope – the supermarket's ground floor on the eastern side links to the car park's 10th floor on the western side.

 West Quay Retail Park

 The West Quay Retail Park is an out-of-town style retail park, but located within the city centre.
-It includes a number of large warehouse-style stores, the anchor tenant is Swedish homewares giant IKEA, the other tenants on the park include Argos, Boots, Curry's PC World, Decathlon, Furniture Village, JD Sports, Mamas and Papas, Matalan, Next, ScS, The Food Warehouse and a Wilko.
-The retail park also has a small food section, occupied by McDonald's, T.G.I.
-Friday's, and a Costa Coffee (inside Next) and is also the location of Southampton's geothermal power plant.
+It includes a number of large warehouse-style stores.
+The retail park also has a small food section and is also the location of Southampton's geothermal power plant.
+Southampton Coach Station is also located here.

 Westquay Shopping Centre

-This shopping centre has an area of 800,000 square feet (70,000 m2) of retail space (74,000 m2) and contains around a hundred shops, including major retailers such as, John Lewis, Marks and Spencer, Zara, Schuh, Waterstone's, Apple, and many more top brand names.

-It is situated in the centre of the city, close to the docks, with entrances on the main High Street (Above Bar Street), on Portland Terrace, through Waterstone's and through John Lewis.
-There is also a built in multi storey car park with an entrance into the centre along with a 3 tier car park beneath.
-Building work began in 1997 as the former Daily Echo building, two large office blocks (Arundel Towers) and Pirelli Cable Works were demolished to make way for the centre.
+Building work on Westquay began in 1997 as the former Daily Echo building, two large office blocks (Arundel Towers) and Pirelli Cable Works were demolished to make way for the centre.
 The centre was opened on 28 September 2000.

+This shopping centre has an area of 800,000 square feet (70,000 m2) of retail space (74,000 m2) and contains around a hundred shop units.
+Some years after the original shopping centre opened, an additional development - initially known as Watermark WestQuay - was added housing a leisure complex including a cinema and several restaurants.

 Transport

+Buses

+There are two main termini for bus services, these are Vincent Walk and Westquay/Albion Place.
+The city's main operator is Bluestar.
+Most services pass through Westquay/Albion Place and terminate at Vincents walk.
+However, services to the Waterside (Totton and Fawley) as well as Salisbury Reds services terminate at Westquay.
+Unilink also passes through the Westquay stops.

+Coaches

+There is a National Express coach station on the West Quay retail park, a short walk from the railway station.

+Ferry

+Ferry services operate along Southampton Water to Hythe and Cowes, from Town Quay.
+These are operated by Red Funnel.